Comet-Robotics/chessbot-onboarding/README.md

 ### Completion Steps
 The full list of completion steps can be found [Here](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Completion-Steps).
-It is recommended to read through the [Application Structure](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Application-Structure) if you want a high level overview of the various aspects in ths repo.
+It is recommended to read through the [Application Structure](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Application-Structure) if you want a high level overview of the various aspects in this repo.

 ### Submission Process
 A brief explanation of the submission process below.
 It is **Extremely** recommended to follow the full [Submission Process](https://github.com/Comet-Robotics/chessbot-onboarding/wiki/Submission-Process).